LiderTeknolojiGelistirme/XR4MCR/README.md

 git lfs install
 ```

 Note: Some large files exceeding GitHub's size limits have been excluded from the repository.
-These include certain source files in the SCI-FI UI Pack Pro folders.

 ## Usage